 The IWC Da Vinci Perpetual Calendar Chronograph will retail at 32,800 euro in its stainless-steel version and at 44,000 euro in its red gold version.
-Both versions can already be pre-ordered on the IWC website at the following address .
+Both versions can already be pre-ordered on the IWC website.
 Retail prices can't be compared to those of the past and neither can the current Da Vinci watches with the models of the first generation.
 Among the new features is for example a moon that is only 3mm thick, an in-house built calibre that has reached a level that will be difficult to surpass.
 Whether you like this Da Vinci or not, the level of manufacturing of an IWC has reached the top and the perceived quality feeling is simply amazing.